learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 This will set up our app to run in API mode, with the minimum dependencies needed, and with Postgresql as the database.

+Next, we'll need to configure our `Gemfile.lock` file to support the same OS as Heroku, which runs Ubuntu.
+This way, regardless of what OS you're using in development, `bundler` will be able to install the same gems on Heroku using any Ubuntu-specific gem dependencies.

 `cd` into the app, and run this command: